PhilipEmmanuele/Website/content/_index.md

 ## Hello, welcome to my blog.

 My name is Philip and I am a biology nerd.
-Come learn about cutting edge research with me as I write about scientific papers that catch my eye.
+Learn about cutting edge biotechnology/synthetic biology research (or anything that catches my eye) and my Ph.D. journey through my blog posts.
 Connect with me using the links below!

 [Twitter](https://www.twitter.com/philemmanuele)